upenn-embedded/final-project-website-submission-f25-t15-f25-robotgirlz/README.md

 Here's introducing **Hydrobot**, a bottle that reminds you to hydrate yourself and stay healthy!!!

 Don't we all also have a preferred temperature to have our drinks in?
 Sometimes a little too cold or a little too hot than normal temperature?
 For example, most university students fall sick, quite often catching a flu during certain months of the season.
 When you catch a cold, most of us prefer to drink warm water to ease our throat.
 Even as the weather gets more chilly in Philly, we start avoiding colder water.
 While getting hot beverages, how many of us have slightly burnt our tongue?
 I am sure quite a few of us.
-Here's why we are adding the feature of temperature readings to **Hydrobot**, so that everyone can enjoy their drinks in the temperature they'd like and avoid mishaps such as burning your toungue.
+Here's why we are adding the feature of temperature readings to **Hydrobot**, so that everyone can enjoy their drinks in the temperature they would like and avoid mishaps such as burning their toungue.
 Even when you don’t need a reminder, **Hydrobot** is a friendly face monitoring the temperature of your water using infrared technology, so you know the temperature is just right!!!

 **HYDROBOT** takes you through your own personalised hydration journey:)))